90lantran/github-star-client/README.md

 }
 ```

-If github-stars server runs at localhost, you `should not` specify -t flag.
-This option is useful when you deploy github-stars sever to minikube, you can pass in the ip and port of minikube to test it.
+If github-star server runs at localhost, you `should not` specify -t flag.
+This option is useful when you deploy github-star sever to minikube, you can pass in the ip and port of minikube to test it.
 Here is an example.

 ```
 $ ./client -r tinygo-org/tinygo-site,golang/go -r 4534/433 -t http://192.168.99.107:30000